 After moving back from the Dominican Republic, Rebecca was my go-to, especially while studying for the standardized test during high school.
 Most caring, knowledgeable and passionate teacher I've had during my high school years.

 biology lessons close by?
 Here's a selection of teacher ads that you can check out.

 Superprof can also suggest cell biology lessons to help you.

-Learning isn't a problem, college / university preparation lessons for all!
+Learning isn't a problem, genetics lessons for all!

-Taking genetics lessons has never been easier: you're going to learn new skills.
+Taking anatomy lessons has never been easier: you're going to learn new skills.

 |at her home||at your home||By webcam|